Taranaki seller of $22.3m Lotto Powerball ticket excited she's 'given someone their hopes and dreams'

 "It would be nice for it to be a local," said Lorraine Reeve, of the Inglewood Book Centre.
 "At the moment there's a lot of tourists and visitors coming through."

-Reeve said she and her husband had sold a ticket that won a million dollars soon after taking over the business around a decade ago, but never anything as big as last night's $22,333,333 - a $22m Powerball prize plus $333,333 first division win.
+Reeve said she and her husband had sold a ticket that won $1m soon after taking over the business around a decade ago, but never anything as big as last night's $22,333,333 - a $22m Powerball prize plus $333,333 first division win.

 "This is amazing.
 We were so excited that we felt - I mean we had only just sold the ticket, so imagine being the winner."